Vadim-Seleznov/vvcommit/README.md

 Simple console tool written fully in python.
 Thats kind of thing that makes daily workflow faster.

 ## TODO
-1. Functionality to work with branches - NOT IMPLEMENTED (only pusing and pulling)
+1. Functionality to work with branches - BASIC IMPLEMENTATION
-2. Functionality to solve some basic common github problmes - NOT IMPLEMENTED
+2. Functionality to solve some basic common github problems - NOT IMPLEMENTED
 ## USAGE
 Just copy vvcommit.py into yours project dirrectory, then ``